fuksito/markdown-toolbar/README.markdown

 Customizing
 -----------

-You can customize order, remove or add new buttons by copying markdown-toolbar-buttonsjs file into your project, there are rails generator to do it:
+You can customize order, remove or add new buttons by copying markdown-toolbar-buttons.js file into your project.
+There is a rails generator to do it:

     rails generator markdown_toolbar:copy_buttons

-Yo customize stylesheet run:
+To customize stylesheet run:

     rails generator markdown_toolbar:copy_css